Intro: Configurations

 joint, which simply means no DOF and seems fully redundant: having no joint or a rigid joint is the same.
 However, there is a semantic difference.
 A child frame without joint is really considered to be a part of the parent: The parent could be a link with multiple shapes (e.g. convex parts) or masses associated, but it is semantically one big link.
 When a frame has a joint (including a rigid

 joint), it is not considered part of its parent.
-That semantics rarely
+That semantics makes a

 Specifying transformations: Quaternions & turtle strings

-See the Script:Transformations on background on 3D transformations, rotations, and quaternions.
+implements exactly the methods described in that note for converting between rotation representations.
 We use the (w,x,y,z) convention for quaternions.
 Whenever you set a quaternion manually, it is internally normalized.
 So setting a quaterniong (1,1,0,0) is totally fine and means 90-degrees around x:

 [ ]: